mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/2-int-float.md

-# 2. Data - Printing some numbers, printing the truth
+# 2. Data - Printing some numbers

 ## Data